jlyfine/comveg/README.md

 This file includes functions for LMF calculation and decomposition, temperature and soil moisture changes driven by Ec and Albedo, as well as the associated LMF simulation.
+We  provided detailed execution instructions for each function, specifying the required input variables and expected outputs in 'main_function.r' files.

 Note:
 1. System requirements: